petchipriya26bcakcfpc-a11y/weather-app/README.md

 ## Project Overview
 A weather app that provides current weather information in a simple and user-friendly interface.

+## Objective
+To design a simple weather app that helps users quickly check weather conditions and forecasts.
 ## Features
 Current temperature
 Weather condition